adem-fennani/to-do-app-MERN/README.md

 - Set up a local MongoDB database.
 - Build a RESTful API with Express.js.
 - Create a React frontend with state management.
+- Use modern build tools (Vite) for faster development.
 - Use Git for version control.

+## Development Notes
+- The frontend was migrated from Create React App to Vite for improved performance and faster development experience.
+- Vite provides instant Hot Module Replacement (HMR) and lightning-fast builds.
+- Dependencies are managed via `package.json` and should not be committed to version control.

 ## License
 MIT License